+For Immediate Release Contact: Jennifer Prather jprather@duke.edu Purnima Shah pshah@duke.edu

+Indian-American performer brings a classical form of Indian dance to teach Duke students

 Indian-American dancer Mythili Prakash will offer a residency in Bharatanatyam dance at Duke University and give a concert to launch the Duke India Initiative this spring.

-Mythili, a dynamic young Bharatanatyam dancer and choreographer, will visit Duke Feb 1-5 and March 1-5 to offer a residency at the Duke Dance Program.
-The residency includes workshops and choreographing a piece for Duke student dancers for presentation at the Duke Dance Department’s mainstage concert, ChoreoLab, on April 14-15, at 7:30 p.m., in Reynolds Industries Theater.
+Mythili, a dynamic young Bharatanatyam dancer and choreographer, will visit Duke February 1-5 and March 1-5 to offer a residency at the Duke Dance Program.
+The residency includes workshops and choreographing a piece for Duke student dancers for presentation at the Duke Dance Department’s mainstage concert, ChoreoLab, at 7:30 p.m. on April 14-15 in Reynolds Industries Theater.

 As part of the launch of the Duke India Initiative, Mythili will give a Bharatanatyam performance on Saturday, March 4 at 5 p.m. in the Doris Duke Center in the Sarah P. Duke Gardens with support from the Duke Dance Program, the Duke India Initiative and Duke University Global Asia Program.